 A long time ago I wondered why some deodorants were so proud to be, among other things “aluminum free!”
 Now I’d find that said ingredient basically causes your sweat glands to swell shut.
 On the one hand – no sweat comes out, so hopefully no-stinky!
 On the other – wtf!?
 Shut down the body’s system for cooling/expelling waste, etc.?!

 While I don’t want to be a sweaty beast, endure arm-pit stains, or smell like a walking garbage heap, I also don’t want to stand in the way of body functions that have been automated for several hundred decades.
-Who would ask to breathe less, have fewer heartbeats, blink less, or stop sweat glands from doing their dirty work?
+Who would ask to breathe less, have fewer heartbeats, blink less, or stop getting rid of waste?

 But many of us know the shame of being in a social setting, arms plastered firmly to side, natural gestures muted, fear of anyone picking up the dreaded B.O. we are giving off or seeing the giant wet circles under our armpits even though we just reapplied deodorant five minutes ago.
 Or the disappointment of having a new, favorite, light-colored t-shirt go from beautiful, to “I can never lift my arms while wearing this lest anyone spy the gross, yellow, armpit stains that seemed to have appeared overnight.”